daryllxd/lifelong-learning/coursera/moralities-of-everyday-life.md

 The first is there's no definition of morality that people agree on.
 So the philosopher Stephen Stich points out that philosophers have deep differences over what morality is.

 There was a book published in 1970 called Definitions of Morality.
 And in that book.
 13 of the best philosopherss in the world.
-Philosophers like Elizabeth Anscombe, Peter Strawson and Philippa Foot.
-Provided their definitions of what morality is.
+Philosophers like Elizabeth Anscombe, Peter Strawson and Philippa Foot provided their definitions of what morality is.
 And Stich points out these definitions had very little in common.
 People had very different views.
 It doesn't get any different when you look at psychologists.

 So the very prominent psychologist, Elliot Turiel, who's done significant work in the psychology of morality, defines morality in a pretty narrow way in terms of justice, rights, and harm.
 For him, something only counts as immoral if there's a victim, if someone suffers.